tmarkec/Get-it-right/README.md

 <img src="./readImg/user.won.game.png">
 </details>

-7. As a user, I want to be able to either play again, or go back and change to previous page and vhange my name
+7. As a user, I want to be able to either play again, or go back and change to previous page and change my name

 | **Feature** | **Action**                | **Expected Result**                                                  | **Actual Result** |
 | ----------- | ------------------------- | -------------------------------------------------------------------- | ----------------- |